-The early church father Tertullian claimed that Pilate “was a Christian in his conscience”, and the Greek Orthodox church canonized his wife, while the Ethiopian church even recognizes a St. Pilate and St. Procula’s Day on June 25.
+The early church father Tertullian claimed that Pilate “was a Christian in his conscience,” and the Greek Orthodox church canonized his wife.
+In contrast, the Ethiopian church even recognizes St. Pilate and St. Procula’s Day on June 25.
 Saint or sinner, Pilate probably spent the rest of his days as a retired government official, a pensioned Roman magistrate emeritus, enjoying a less than sensational fate.

-The Sadducees did not proselytize as did the Pharisees, and as they only drew their membership from the aristocracy and the high priesthood, their party did not survive the destruction of the Temple in A.D.
+The Sadducees did not proselytize as did the Pharisees.
+Because they only drew their membership from the aristocracy and the high priesthood, their party did not survive the destruction of the Temple in A.D.
 70.

-Joseph, called Caiaphas was the high priest until A.D.
-39, when he was deposed by the imperial legate of Syria, Vitellius, (who had removed Pilate).
+Joseph, called Caiaphas, was the high priest until A.D.
+39, when he was deposed by the imperial legate of Syria, Lucius Vitellius (who had removed Pilate).
 Emperor Caligula eventually became jealous of Vitellius’ success in the East and had him removed from office.
 It was only through much groveling and servility before the emperor that his life was spared.
 Pilate would have been pleased.